If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Discuss ideas and findings on the talk page.

-Specifically: There are more Japanese tiles at ACCE4 and B2D10 that aren't easily arranged and may need a tilemap.
+Specifically: There are more Japanese tiles at ACCE4 that aren't easily arranged and may need a tilemap.

 As mentioned above, a Japanese version was in the works but cancelled due to the poor reception and sales of the Virtual Boy as a whole.
-Still, a number of Japanese-language menu graphics are in the US ROM, although oddly some of them say "3-D Tetris" in Japanese and not "Polygo Block".
+Still, a number of Japanese-language menu graphics are in the US ROM, although notably some of them say "3-D Tetris" in Japanese rather than "Polygo Block".

 Endless Stage Clear